akruszewski/gibl/manuscript/chapter3.md

 # 3. Technical prerequisites

+TODO: See what we need to move from here to chapter 2 (perhaps even merge?)

 A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 In Racket, there's a special syntax (that is, a macro) named `define-struct` which allows us to capture data structures and come up with a new kind of abstraction[^ch3n1].